tekanaid/docker-compose-letsencrypt-nginx-proxy-companion/.github/README.md

+# Sam's Notes

+In addition to following the instructions below.
+Please remember to uncomment `USE_NGINX_CONF_FILES=true` in the `.env` file as mentioned in the `conf.d/uploadsize.conf`.
+This is what allows nginx to upload larger file sizes.
+Otherwise, you will get an HTTP error on the wordpress site when you try to upload a larger image or doc in media.

 # Web Proxy using Docker, NGINX and Let's Encrypt

 With this repo you will be able to set up your server with multiple sites using a single NGINX proxy to manage your connections, automating your apps container (port 80 and 443) to auto renew your ssl certificates with Let´s Encrypt.